SCCapstone/RogueGames/docs/index.md

 # About the Creators
 ## Logan Corley
 ###   Email: lcorley@email.sc.edu
+> Hello, my name is Logan Corley.
+I am a CS senior on track to graduate this semester with a BS in computer science and minor in mathematics.
+In July I will begin studying
+> business at Darla Moore to earn my MBA.
+I enjoy programming all types of solutions; in particular I enjoy making web apps, graphical applications, and developer tools.
+I hope
+> to use my knowledge of technology to help innovate existing businesses; if I'm crazy enough, I may try to start a business myself one day.

 ## Alex Johnson
 ###   Email: jvj1@email.sc.edu
 > Hey, I'm Alex.
 I'm a Junior in Computer Engineering at UoSC with minors in Computer Science and Mathematics.
 I research in the autonomous field robotics lab under Dr